-Born on June 23rd, 1989, Cassie is a World Traveler, Explorer, Environmental Activist, Women’s Rights and Peace Activist, Educator, Triathlete, and Entrepreneur.
+Born on June 23rd, 1989, Cassie is a World Traveler, Explorer, Environmental Activist, Women’s Rights and Peace Activist, Keynote Speaker, Triathlete, and Entrepreneur.

 Cassie is from a middle-class family and was raised in a rural, small town in Connecticut.
 She was homeschooled until the age of 12 along with her brother.
 Her home schooling included “out of the box” courses such as nature studies and multi-cultural experiences.
 Cassie then attended public schools and graduated from high school in 2007.

 Cassie’s college experience started off at Long Island Universities ‘Global College’, studying under the major of ‘Global Studies’ in Costa Rica and Nicaragua her freshman year.
 Here, she lived within local communities and studied rain forests, economic/political systems and global studies.
 Wanting to pursue more environmental studies, Cassie transferred to Green Mountain College in Vermont.
 She then transferred to Santa Barbara City College in California taking courses such as Meteorology, Oceanography and Geology, while paying her way by working in the hotel industry, lifeguarding and babysitting.